Manhattan

 Will the PPP come back?

-We are pleased to report that, to date, we have a 100% success rate with the removal of PPP.
+We are pleased to report that, to date, we have a 100% success rate with the PPP removal.
 Still, it is important to remember that every patient is unique and that people can respond differently to the same treatment.

 Does the treatment hurt?